-All resources Addressing a Medically-Based Public Charge
+All resources Addressing a Criminal and/or Civil Charge Caused by a Medical Condition

 Court Advocacy Letter Template

 [For Lifespan Providers] Letter Template with Lifespan Letterhead